ZalithLauncher/ZalithWebsite/en/docs/about/about.md

 # **About**

 This site is based on the **VitePress 2.0.0** documentation framework.
-The domain is maintained by **[lemwood](https://lemwood.cn)** and deployed through **Cloudflare**.
+The domain is maintained by **[lemwood](https://lemwood.cn)**, [www.zalithlauncher.com](https://www.zalithlauncher.com) is deployed on [Cloudflare](https://cloudflare.com/), and [zalithlauncher.com](https://zalithlauncher.com) is deployed on [edgeone pages](https://cloud.tencent.com/act/pro/edgeone_techoday_promotion).
-The source code repository of this website: [ZalithLauncher/ZalithWebsite](https://github.com/ZalithLauncher/ZalithWebsite) .
+The source code repository of this website: [ZalithLauncher/ZalithWebsite](https://github.com/ZalithLauncher/ZalithWebsite).
 You are welcome to submit a PR on GitHub to provide valuable feedback for this website/documentation!